Stink Bug Traps in Gardens may Increase Damage to Tomatoes

 The increased damage may have resulted, in part, because of a phenomenon known as “trap spillover,” which can occur when pests arrive in the general vicinity of a trap and rest on vegetation before entering and being captured by the trap.

-“This study presents evidence that placement of an attract-and-kill stink bug trap near a plant may actually result in greater abundance of stink bugs on the fruit,” the researchers wrote.
+“This study presents evidence that placement of an attract-and-exterminate stink bug trap near a plant may actually result in greater abundance of stink bugs on the fruit,” the researchers wrote.
 “Vegetable gardens with traps may sustain more injury than those without traps.”